 |[ old : new ]||edit||

-Clefs, accidentals and divisions
+4. Clefs, accidentals and divisions in square notation

-The do-clef brackets the stave line (never a space) corresponding to do in the diatonic scale.
-It is a mobile clef, meaning that it can in principle appear on any stave line, although in practice it keeps to the middle line or above.
-Rather than using leger lines to extend the stave, standard scribal procedure at the time that the Cantigas were written down was to move the clef position (or change clef) within a piece of music as necessary in order to keep the neumes inside the five-line stave.
-My transcriptions of [E] reproduce this, so be on the alert for moving clefs, otherwise you can easily end up playing bits of the melody a third or more too high or too low.
-In the near future, however, I intend to add an option to automatically normalize the clef for each Cantiga, displaying leger lines as necessary.
+The C-clef brackets the stave line that is to be read as the note C in the diatonic scale.
+In principle it can appear on any stave line, although in practice it keeps to the middle line or above.
+Rather than using leger lines to extend the stave, standard scribal procedure at the time that the Cantigas were written down was to move the clef position (or change clef) within a piece of music as necessary in order to keep the notes inside the usual five-line stave.
+My Transcription view reproduces this faithfully—along with occasional variations in the number of stave lines—so if you read from this directly (or indeed, from the manuscript itself) be on the alert for moving clefs, otherwise you can easily end up playing bits of the melody a third or more too high or too low.
+In my normalized Square Notation view, a single clef in a fixed position on a five-line stave is used throughout, as explained above.